dvdjms/Recipe-AI/README.md

 ## Idea

 Intrigued by the rapid evolution of Artificial Intelligence, I couldn't resist the urge to dive into the ChatGPT API.
 To channel my focus, I embarked on an exciting experiment: building a recipe generator.

 Committed to continuously expanding my knowledge in emerging technologies, I've embraced a proactive approach: learning by doing.
 This endeavour led me down the path of ASP.NET to master C#, coupled with an Angular frontend.
 All new to me!

+This is a practise project and not intended for production.

 ## Showcase